Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: A bound on possible lattices

 \begin{theorem} Suppose $n \geq 2$.
 Let $\pi^U\colon \calX^U \to U$ denote a non-isotrivial $M_n$-polarized family of K3 surfaces over a quasi-projective curve $U$, such that the N\'{e}ron-Severi group of a general fibre of $\calX^U$ is isomorphic to $M_n$.
 Then $\pi^U\colon \calX^U \to U$ is uniquely determined \textup{(}up to isomorphism\textup{)} by its generalized functional invariant map $g \colon U \to \calM_{M_n}$. \end{theorem} \begin{proof} This was proved for $n = 2$ in \cite[Theorem 2.3]{cytfmqk3s}.
-The result in the general case follows by the same argument, after noting that the discriminant lattice $A_{M_n^{\perp}} \cong \ZZ/2n\ZZ$.\end{proof}
+The result in the general case follows by the same argument, after noting that the discriminant group $A_{M_n^{\perp}}$ is isomorphic to $\ZZ/2n\ZZ$.\end{proof}

-\begin{remark} In the case $n=1$, the existence of an antisymplectic involution fixing the polarization on an $M_1$-polarized K3 surface gives rise to several pathologies, one of which is that this result does not hold.
+\begin{remark} In the case $n=1$, the existence of an antisymplectic involution fixing the $M_1$-polarization on an $M_1$-polarized K3 surface gives rise to several pathologies, one of which is that this result does not hold.
 For this reason, in this paper we will always restrict our attention to the cases where $n \geq 2$, unless otherwise stated.
 More details about the case $n=1$ may be found in \cite[Section 5.5]{flpk3sm}; it is our intention to address this case in more detail in future work. \end{remark}

 A consequence of this theorem is that any $M_n$-polarized family of K3 surfaces $\pi^U\colon \calX^U \to U$, for $n \geq 2$, is the pull-back of a fundamental modular family $\calX_n \to \calM_{M_n}$ under the generalized functional invariant map.